feluxe/address-bar-jump-fix/README.md

 var jumpFix = require('address-bar-jump-fix');
 ```

-Finally call this function after all elements are finished loading:
+Finally call this function after all elements have finished loading:

 ```javascript
 addressBarJumpFix.init();
 ```

 That's it :)